|Fats, Oils &

 If you are experiencing a sewer backup, it’s most likely due to a blockage in the sanitary sewer service line between the house and the City’s sewer main.

 Sewage backup usually first arises within the sanitary sewer system.
-If it happens, discharge may appear around the cleanout in your basement.
-Many materials frequently flushed or poured down the drain can harm the pipes that connect to city sewers as well as the sewer system.
+If it happens, discharge may appear around the cleanout and/or main drain in your basement.
+Various materials frequently flushed or poured down the drain can harm the pipes that connect to city sewers as well as the sewer system.
 Every property owner connected to the sewer system can be a potential contributor to sewer problems, and a potential victim of those same problems.

 In order to prevent pipe and sewer blockages and to avoid costly clean-up bills, the only items that should be flushed down your toilet are human waste and toilet paper.